alexbinary/SQLite.swiftly/README.md

 // when there are no more strong references to them.
 Statements keep a reference
 // to the connection that created them.
 ```

-*SQLite.swiftly* was originally part of the source code of the [My LEGO Collection](https://github.com/alexbinary/My-LEGO-Collection) project.
-It has been moved into its own repository so it can have its own life, and why not inspire someone.

-As such, development is driven by the needs of the [My LEGO Collection](https://github.com/alexbinary/My-LEGO-Collection) project,
-and only features that are needed by that project are being developped.

-Supported features:

-- [x] create tables
-- [x] insert into tables (all columns only)
-- [x] select from tables (all columns, all rows, not suited for very large data sets)

-Supported SQLite data types:

-- [x] char
-- [x] bool

-*SQLite.swiftly* does not have proper error handling yet.
-Any error currently
-triggers a `fatalError()`.

 ## Getting started